sheel-gandhi/Election_Analysis/README.md

 ## Overview of Election Audit

 Tom, a Colorado Board of Elections employee needs our help with auditing and analysing the tabulated elections results for a US Congressional Election in a precinct in Colorado.
-The purpose of the Audit will be to get the total number of votes cast, votes cast in each county and its percentage in total votes and number of votes for each candidate and its percentage in total votes.
+The purpose of the Audit will be to get the total number of votes cast, votes cast in each county and its percentage in total votes, and number of votes for each candidate and its percentage in total votes.
 At the end, we will be able to determine county with maximum number of votes and candidate with maximum number of votes with its votes and percentage.

 Considering the large amount of data in hand, we will be using Python and its automated process to achieve our outcomes.
 A successful Python process going forward can also help in auditing Senatorial Districts Elections and Local Elections.